 Overindulging at the Port: When One Drink Too Many Becomes a Problem

 Overdoing it with cheap booze in port is a common reason for missing departure time at port.
 For some cruisers, the exorbitant cost of alcohol on cruise ships makes them overindulge on land.
-One cruise passenger described the pier runner not as a sprinter but as “a staggerer back to the ship.”
+One cruiser humorously described a latecomer as not a runner but someone who was ‘wobbling back to the ship.’

 Losing Important Documents: The Ultimate Cruise Nightmare

 A common reason to stand at the pier waving to fellow passengers is after losing travel documents.
-Misplacing your cruise card on shore is the biggest disaster that can happen.
+Misplacing your cruise card on shore is one of the more serious issues you could face.
 But losing your passport or other travel documents comes a close second.

 Therefore, always keep your cruise card secure.
 Also, consider having copies of important travel documents with you if the worst happens.
 This makes it easier to arrange alternative travel arrangements with the port agent.